 The Royals, along with Major League Baseball, support Reviving Baseball in Inner Cities (RBI) program.
 The league provides boys and girls ages 8-18 the opportunity to play organized baseball and softball, while placing emphasis on life skills such as teamwork, leadership, and interacting with others.
 The Royals play an active role in fundraising, securing facilities, and recruiting players and coaches for RBI.
 In addition, the Royals host all RBI players to a special night at Kauffman Stadium.

-The Kansas City Royals, Harvesters Food Bank and Price Chopper are teaming up to take on the Greater Cleveland Food Bank and the Cleveland Indians in a friendly competition in an effort to fight hunger in our communities.
+The Kansas City Royals, Harvesters Food Bank and Price Chopper are stepping up to the plate this summer to help fight childhood hunger.

 The Royals partner with TeamSmile to host a free dental health education, screening, and treatment clinic at Kauffman Stadium for children associated with the Boys and Girls Clubs of Greater Kansas City.
 Kids receive free dental care in between games and healthy activities at The Little K.